top of page

 Summary

-The rising incidence of colorectal cancer among young adults should be a wake-up call for healthcare providers, public health professionals, and the general public to spread awareness of the disease and encourage early detection and appropriate management of individuals at risk.
-The best course of action is to live a healthy lifestyle, remain vigilant about early detection, and be proactive in speaking to your healthcare provider about your risk factors.
+The rising incidence of colorectal cancer among young adults should be a wake-up call for healthcare providers, public health professionals, and the general public to spread awareness of the disease and encourage early detection and appropriate management of at-risk individuals.
+The best action is to live a healthy lifestyle, remain vigilant about early detection, and speak proactively to your healthcare provider about your risk factors.

 Balance.
 Portion control.
 Keep nutrition simple.
 Eat Smart.
 Eat Healthily. 🌱 🌾 🌿